-2. Before the Process Year Begins on September 1 (CRC) or July 1 (Medical Campus):
+2. Before the Process Year Begins on September 1 (Charles River Campus) or July 1 (Medical Campus):

 a. a rationale for the proposed discontinuation, including a discussion of the academic and financial impact of the proposed closure on the School or College, on units of the University outside the School or College, and on the University as a whole;

-b. a record of consultation with affected faculty; and
+b. a record of consultation with faculty in the Affected Unit; and

-c. a Management Plan as detailed below covering current faculty, students, and staff as well as prospective students.
+c. a Management Plan as detailed below covering current faculty in the Affected Unit, students, and staff as well as prospective students.